khankamranali/jfilter/README.md

 # JFilter
 Filter (query), map (select) and reduce (aggregate) objects in a Java collection

-# This project is migrated from http://code.google.com/p/jfilter.
+####### This project is migrated from http://code.google.com/p/jfilter.
 It was started in 2012 year, reached .6 version and was downloaded about 1000 times.
-# There is a nice blog written on Jfilter.
-[querying/filtering in-memory data using JFilter] (http://blogsbyabdullah.blogspot.in/2012/07/queryingfiltering-in-memory-data-using.html)

 # Jfilter Performance
 [JFilter Performance] (https://khankamranali.wordpress.com/category/jfilter/)
 #JFilter Documentation